PermitBFT: Exploring the Byzantine Fast-Path: Security Analysis

-In \Cref{sec:basic-liveness}, we demonstrate the following basic liveness guarantee for the \name{} algorithm: \begin{restated}{theorem}{restate:block-liveness} Assuming that sufficiently long periods of synchrony do occur, the \name{} algorithm will create and append new blocks to the ledger. \end{restated} At this point, it remains to conclude that new transactions will eventually be included in the ledger and irrevokably committed. \begin{theorem}[liveness] A transaction without conflicts will eventually become executed by all honest nodes. \end{theorem} \begin{proof} An honest creator includes all collected non-conflicting transactions in any block it creates (see \Cref{sec:protocol:optimistic-operation}).
+In \Cref{sec:basic-liveness}, we demonstrate the following basic liveness guarantee for the \prot algorithm: \begin{restated}{theorem}{restate:block-liveness} Assuming that sufficiently long periods of synchrony do occur, the \prot algorithm will create and append new blocks to the ledger. \end{restated} At this point, it remains to conclude that new transactions will eventually be included in the ledger and irrevokably committed. \begin{theorem}[liveness] A transaction without conflicts will eventually become executed by all correct nodes. \end{theorem} \begin{proof} A correct creator includes all collected non-conflicting transactions in any block it creates .
 Hence, following \Cref{thm:liveness:block-liveness}, a non-conflicting transaction will be included in a block during a sufficiently long phase of synchronous operation.
-Furthermore, the created block will be received and accepted by all honest nodes before their \texttt{round timeouts} expire.
-All honest nodes will subsequently issue \permits{} to append new blocks from the \block{} containing the non-conflicting transaction.
-Following \Cref{lem:safety:blocks-respect-promised} and \Cref{thm:safety:safety-invariant}, all future blocks will thus extend from the \block{} containing the non-conflicting transaction.
-Upon another period of synchronous operation (possibly within the same period), three consecutive honest creators will create another block by \Cref{thm:liveness:block-liveness}.
-Thereby, the commit rule (\Cref{def:commit-rule}) is satisfied for the non-conflicting transaction and it will be executed by all honest nodes upon receiving the new \block{}. \end{proof}
+Furthermore, the created block will be received and accepted by all correct nodes before their \texttt{round timeouts} expire.
+All correct nodes will subsequently issue \permits to append new blocks from the \block containing the non-conflicting transaction.
+Following \Cref{lem:safety:blocks-respect-promised} and \Cref{thm:safety:safety-invariant}, all future blocks will thus extend from the \block containing the non-conflicting transaction.
+Upon another period of synchronous operation (possibly within the same period), three consecutive correct creators will create another block by \Cref{thm:liveness:block-liveness}.
+Thereby, the commit rule is satisfied for the non-conflicting transaction and it will be executed by all correct nodes upon receiving the new \block. \end{proof}